Adrita-Khan/RFI_Mitigation_Review/README.md

 ## Overview

-This project investigates the application of **machine learning (ML)** for the detection and suppression of **radio frequency interference (RFI)** in radio astronomical observations.
+This project explores the use of **machine learning (ML)** to detect and suppress **radio frequency interference (RFI)** in radio astronomical observations.

-RFI, predominantly arising from terrestrial communication systems and broadcasting services, poses a significant obstacle to data integrity in radio astronomy.
-While traditional mitigation approaches (e.g., filtering, shielding, and time-frequency analysis) have been employed, they are increasingly insufficient in addressing the complexity and scale of modern datasets.
+RFI, mainly originating from terrestrial communication systems and broadcasting services, is a major challenge to maintaining data quality in radio astronomy.
+Although traditional mitigation techniques such as filtering, shielding, and time and frequency analysis are widely used, they are becoming less effective as datasets grow in size and complexity.

-Recent advances in ML demonstrate strong potential for **adaptive, scalable, and high-precision RFI mitigation**.
-Leveraging large datasets and advanced algorithms, these methods can significantly enhance data quality and reliability in radio astronomy.
+Recent progress in ML shows strong promise for **adaptive, scalable, and high-precision RFI mitigation**.
+By learning from large datasets and applying advanced algorithms, these methods can substantially improve the quality and reliability of radio astronomical data.

 ![PF800 Waterfall](https://info.nrao.edu/do/spectrum-management/PF800_waterfall.png.webp)